MhamadHwidi7/flutter_paginatrix/README.md

   metaKey: 'meta',    // Optional, defaults to 'meta' )
 ```

+**When to use:**
+- API response structure doesn't match any pre-configured format
+- Need complex transformations or data validation
+- Working with GraphQL or other non-standard formats

 The transform function receives the raw API response and must return a Map with:
 - An 'items' key containing a List of item maps